abanoub-hanna/ultimate_wp_theme/README.md

 - resize huge images to fit the size needed for
 - read for me (read post loud)

+## Website Use The Ultimate WordPress Theme
+1. [LearnS7.com](https://learns7.com) : as soon as theme reaches v1.0

 ## Support
 Feel free to send **pull requests** and write **issues**.